On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Application to classical orthogonal polynomials

 In this section we apply Theorem~\ref{thm:main} to the kernels associated with the classical orthogonal polynomials, that is, the Hermite, Laguerre, and Jacobi polynomials.
-In random matrix theory, the thus induced determinantal processes are modeled by the spectra of the Gaussian Unitary Ensemble (GUE), the Laguerre Unitary Ensemble (LUE) or Wishart ensemble, and the Jacobi Unitary Ensemble (JUE) or MANOVA\footnote{MANOVA = multivariate analysis of variance} ensemble.
+In random matrix theory, the thus induced determinantal processes are modeled by the spectra of the Gaussian unitary ensemble (GUE), the Wishart or Laguerre unitary ensemble (LUE), and the MANOVA (multivariate analysis of variance) or Jacobi unitary ensemble (JUE).

-To prepare the study of the individual cases, we first discuss their common structure.
-Let $P_n(x)$ be the sequence of classical orthogonal polynomials belonging to the weight function $w(x)$ on the interval $(a,b)$.
+To prepare the study of the individual cases, we f\/irst discuss their common structure.
+Let~$P_n(x)$ be the sequence of classical orthogonal polynomials belonging to the weight function $w(x)$ on the (not necessarily bounded) interval~$(a,b)$.
 We normalize $P_n(x)$ such that $\langle \phi_n,\phi_n \rangle = 1$, where $\phi_n(x) = w(x)^{1/2} P_n(x)$.
-The functions $\phi_n$ form a complete orthogonal set in $L^2(a,b)$; conceptual proofs of the completeness can be found, e.g., in \citeasnoun{MR1688958} (§5.7 for the Jacobi polynomials, §6.5 for the Hermite and Laguerre polynomials).
-By a result of Tricomi \citeaffixed[§10.7]{MR698780}{see}, the $P_n(x)$ satisfy the eigenvalue problem
+The functions $\phi_n$ form a complete orthogonal set in $L^2(a,b)$; conceptual proofs of the completeness can be found, e.g., in Andrews, Askey and Roy \cite{MR1688958} (Section~5.7 for the Jacobi polynomials, Section~6.5 for the Hermite and Laguerre polynomials).